WFIE: News operation

 In August 1977, the station became the first in Evansville to remotely broadcast local news, sports, and weather outside its studios.
 It was the second station in Indiana (first in Evansville) to build its own Doppler weather radar system (located adjacent to the studios) in February 1988.

 On April 3, 2006, WFIE abandoned 615 Music's popular "News One" theme music in favor of "NBC Flagship" as part of "The NBC Collection" by Gari Communications.
 This marked the station's first theme change since 1996.
 In early-August 2006, it began branding its newscasts as 14 News dropping the NewsWatch 14 identity.
 In a further transition, the station rebranded the weather department under the "First Alert" label on September 22, 2006.
 This is a departure from the "Storm Team" brand used since the mid-1990s.

 On April 16, 2007, WFIE introduced "Dual Doppler" to the market with the debut of a second weather radar in Owensboro, Kentucky, atop the Owensboro Medical Health System Hospital main building on East Parrish Avenue (KY 54).
 In addition to its main studios, the station operates Western Kentucky newsrooms in Owensboro and Madisonville.
 It is the only station in the market to have a weekday morning show that begins at 4:30 a.m.
-WFIE-DT2 also airs a prime time newscast weeknights at 9:00 p.m., which competes with an hour-long show on CW affiliate WTVW.
+WFIE-DT2 also airs a prime time newscast weeknights at 9 p.m., which competes with an hour-long show on CW affiliate WTVW.

-On July 11, 2011, WFIE began broadcasting its local newscasts in high definition during the station's 5:00 p.m. newscast, becoming the first station in the Evansville market to begin offering local newscasts in high definition.
-On September 12, 2011, WFIE debuted a 4:00 p.m. newscast that competes against the 4:00 p.m. newscast on ABC affiliate WEHT; Jackie Monroe served as anchor of the new late-afternoon newscast, which still airs on WFIE.
+On July 11, 2011, WFIE began broadcasting its local newscasts in high definition during the station's 5 p.m. newscast, becoming the first station in the Evansville market to begin offering local newscasts in high definition.
+On September 12, 2011, WFIE debuted a 4 p.m. newscast that competes against the 4 p.m. show on ABC affiliate WEHT; Jackie Monroe served as anchor of the new late-afternoon newscast, which still airs on WFIE.

 WFIE maintains a "sister-station" relationship with a television station in the western Ukraine city of Ternopil.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WFIE discontinued regular programming on its analog signal, over UHF channel 14, on June 12, 2009, the official date when full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 46, using PSIP to display the station's virtual channel as its former UHF analog channel 14.
+WFIE ended regular programming on its analog signal, over UHF channel 14, on June 12, 2009, the official date when full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 46, using virtual channel 14.